gw-ece1125-f2015/examples/README.md

 # examples
-Example code written by instructor and TAs.
+Example code written by the instructor and TAs.